kaushikc44/Starter-kit-mina-auro-nextjs-13/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+This starter kit provides a streamlined setup for building decentralized applications (dApps) using Next.js 13 and integrating Auro Wallet with the Mina protocol.
+It includes the necessary configurations and boilerplate code to quickly get started with developing dApps on the Mina blockchain.
+With Auro Wallet integration, developers can easily connect and interact with the Mina protocol, enabling secure and seamless transactions.
+Leverage the power of Next.js 13's modern features and Auro Wallet's functionalities to create powerful and user-friendly dApps on the Mina blockchain.
+Start building decentralized applications efficiently with this comprehensive starter kit.

 We are also using Daisy UI framework and Material UI framework this lets you customzie all the boilerplate.

 ## Getting Started